Coldcard/firmware/docs/seed-xor.md

 - You must have all parts, because any combination of less than all parts is a valid Seed XOR wallet too.
 - Each "part" can be recorded on a SEEDPLATE like normal and no new recording tools are needed.
-No informatation about you original seed is leaked by finding up to N-1 of the parts.
+No information about you original seed is leaked by finding up to N-1 of the parts.
 - You can store funds on the seeds of any part, and any subset of parts, which opens even more duress options.